newmancroos/ReactJs/README.md

 here we copy person object and change the value of the name so we'll have a new object with differnt value. this is how redux maintains new state of the object and old states will be immutable.

+If I have nested object in side a object when we use shadow operator we need to shadow copy nested object too. otherwise updating child object will update parent object.

+const person={
+name : "Newman"
+address:{
+	city:"Silver Spring",
+ 	Country:"USA"
+}
+}

+const updatedPerson = {...person}
+updatedPerson.City="Rockville
+will update person's city to Rockville, so we need to shadow copy child object as below,

+const updatedPerson = {...person, address:{...person.address, city:Rockville}, name:"Nithin"}